tmatsuzawa2/badger-buddy/README.md

 ![iteration_1_reset_password_2](/readme_images/iteration_1_reset_password_2.png)

-In iteration 1, we will "send" the email within our project folder, so go to "project_directory/discussion_board/sent_emails", and this should generate a log file containing the email template, like below:
+In iteration 1, we will "send" the email within our project folder, so go to **"project_directory/discussion_board/sent_emails"**, a log file with the hashed link will be generated, such as the below example:

 > Content-Type: text/plain; charset="utf-8"\
 > MIME-Version: 1.0\